Bicadz/Bicala/README.md

 ---

 ### Project Status: Work In Progress (WIP)
-*The core compiler and interpreter are currently under active development.
+*The interpreter are currently under active development.
 This repository serves as the official registration and documentation hub for the `.bica` file ecosystem.*